 The representative of the foreign company has to submit the following documents:

-In order to incorporate a Private Limited Company in India, the following documents need to be submitted.
+To incorporate a Private Limited Company in India, the following documents need to be submitted.

 IndiaFilings will help the applicant obtain the DSC and the Director Identification Number (DIN) from the Ministry of Corporate Affairs.